Faculty profile: Coaching international winners

 Team members won a number of prizes at the international event, including an individual gold medal for Ben Sklaroff of Palo Alto, Calif.
 Radev is a professor in the School of Information, the Division of Computer Science and Engineering in the College of Engineering, and the Department of Linguistics in the College of Literature, Science & the Arts.

-Radev is also coordinator of the Information Analysis and Retrieval specialization of the SI Master of Science in Information program.
+Radev is also coordinator of the Information Analysis and Retrieval specialization of the UMSI Master of Science in Information program.